chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 - We do not recommend the removal of any node from the backend cluster, but replacing the node is recommended.
 For the replacement of a node, click [here](#replace-node-in-automate-ha-cluster) for the reference.

-- Removal of nodes for Postgresql or OpenSearch is at your own risk and may result to data loss.
-Consult your database administrator before trying to delete Postgresql or OpenSearch nodes.
+- Removal of nodes for PostgreSQL or OpenSearch is at your own risk and may result to data loss.
+Consult your database administrator before trying to delete PostgreSQL or OpenSearch nodes.

 - Below process can be done for `chef-server` and `automate`.